Café, airport, hotel: The unofficial guide to public charging etiquette

 There’s no official rule, but the hospitality world is surprisingly aligned:

-If there’s a queue or the place is filling up — wrap it up.
+If there’s a queue or the place is filling up and you’ve already been there a while, that’s your queue to wrap it up.

-If you’re using power + Wi-Fi + a table, buy food — not just water.
+4. If you’re using power + Wi-Fi at your table, buy FOOD, not just water.

-Only use the group table if it’s the only option.
+• Avoid the group table unless you have a large party, or if it’s the only option available.

 Different vibe entirely.